ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 The access token also comprises a `cnf` claim.
-This claim usually contains a `COSE_Key` object that carries either the symmetric key itself or or a key identifier that can be used by the resource server to determine the shared secret.
+This claim usually contains a `COSE_Key` object that carries either the symmetric key itself or a key identifier that can be used by the resource server to determine the secret key shared with the client.
 If the access token carries a symmetric key, the access token MUST be encrypted using a `COSE_Encrypt0` structure.
 The AS MUST use the keying material shared with the RS to encrypt the token.